 Named after the play/movie Gaslight, gaslighting is deliberately trying to drive someone mad by altering their environment without their knowledge, then denying it, or in a more general sense, by denying someone's perceptions of reality causing confusion, anguish, and paranoia.
 You move their things, transmit noises into their room when no one else is there, change little details about your dress behind their back and so on.
 Or you start acting drastically differently than you usually do.
-When they confront you about it, you claim to have no idea what theyre talking about, or you tell them you were joking and to stop being so sensitive.
+When they confront you about it, you claim to have no idea what theyre talking about and feign concern for their memory and mental health.
 Soon they are convinced that they are hearing voices, seeing dead people, hallucinating or whatever.
 The victim can become so convinced that they are going insane that they actually do go crazy.